Saheli2001/Saheli2001/README.md

      ( o.o )   < survived an MSTAT (and maybe enjoyed it a little too much)
       > ^ <

-I ask way too many questions—consider it my debugging strategy.
+I ask way too many questions (its my debugging strategy :P) and..my code?
-My code?
 I like it clean, clear, and just chaotic enough to be fun.

 ✿ forever chasing sharper plots...
 ✿ ...and cooler models